MLKaufman/reportfig/README.md

 ggsave("plot.pdf", p)
 ```

-With `reportfig`, it becomes a single, clean call that handles the rendering logic for you regardless of the plotting library used.
+With `reportfig`, it becomes a single, clean call that handles the rendering logic for you regardless of the plotting library used, and keeps your project organized by managing export paths and labels automatically.